grafana/agent/docs/sources/flow/reference/components/otelcol.processor.batch.md

 * The number of spans, log lines, or metric samples processed is greater than or equal to the number specified by `send_batch_size`.

-Note that logs, traces, and metrics are processed independently.
+Logs, traces, and metrics are processed independently.
 For example, if `send_batch_size` is set to `1000`:
-* In this case the processor may at the same time buffer 1,000 spans, 1,000 log lines, and 1,000 metric samples before flushing them.
+* The processor may, at the same time, buffer 1,000 spans, 1,000 log lines, and 1,000 metric samples before flushing them.
 * If there are enough spans for a batch of spans (1,000 or more), but not enough for a batch of metric samples (less than 1,000) then only the spans will be flushed.